Definition of water

 How is a Water Molecule Polar?

-An oxygen atom forms a polar covalent bond between two hydrogen atoms and a water particle (H2O).
-Although there is no net charge on a water particle, the polarization of water creates some positive charges on hydrogen and some adverse charges on oxygen, which contributes to the tourist attraction of water.
+An oxygen atom forms a polar covalent bond between two hydrogen atoms and a water molecule (H2O).
+Although there is no net charge on a water particle, the polarisation of water creates some positive charges on hydrogen and some negative charges on oxygen, which contribute to the surface tension of water.

 Water Molecules Bond With Each Other